One Shot (novel): Plot

-Reacher drives to Kentucky to the shooting range where the sniper practiced and learns some interesting facts from Gunny Samuel Cash, the former US Marine who owns the shooting range, which make him doubt the solidity of the presumably airtight case against Barr.
-Cash is unwilling to reveal information or his records to Reacher, but grudgingly agrees to talk if Reacher is able to hit a paper target dead center at 300 yards with one shot.
-After he succeeds, Reacher is shown 32 sheets of target paper from three years' worth of Barr's practice shootings at his range, every single sheet with dead-on maximum scores.
-Reacher, given his expertise with firearms and experience as a military investigator, quickly deduces that the target sheets were faked by using a handgun at point blank range.
+Reacher drives to Kentucky to the shooting range where the sniper practiced and learns more facts from Gunny Samuel Cash, the former US Marine who owns the place.
+This makes Reacher doubt the solidity of the case against Barr.
+Cash is unwilling to reveal information or his records to Reacher, but grudgingly agrees to talk if Reacher hits a paper target dead center at 300 yards with one shot.
+After succeeding, Reacher is shown 32 sheets of target paper from three years' worth of Barr's practice shootings, every single sheet with dead-on maximum scores.
+Reacher deduces that the target sheets were faked by using a handgun at point blank range.

 After the visit to the shooting range, Reacher adds Cash's information to the case evidence.
-Helen and Rosemary sift through the clues in a riveting analysis and finally get Reacher to conclude that Barr is innocent, which means someone set up Barr as the sniper.
+Helen and Rosemary sift through the clues and get Reacher to conclude that Barr is innocent, which means someone set up Barr as the sniper.
 Someone is also trying to get Reacher off the case, which formerly seemed a slam-dunk, but is now falling apart.
-Reacher is teamed with Helen, working against a prosecution team that has an explosive secret of its own.
+Reacher is teamed with Helen, working against a prosecution team that has a secret of its own.
 Reacher gets closer to the unseen enemy pulling the strings, leading him to the real perpetrators, a Russian gang masquerading as legitimate businessmen.
-The gang's 80-year-old capo spent much of his life in one of the infamous Soviet gulags and is known only as the Zec (prisoner).
-Reacher outwits the mob guards in the Russian gang's fortress, efficiently and brutally dispatching five hoods before confronting the boss and forcing him to come clean on the conspiracy from beginning to end: covering up the murder of the one victim he wants dead with the other four victims.
+The gang's 80-year-old capo spent much of his life in a Soviet gulag and is known only as the Zec by the prisoner.
+Reacher outwits the mob guards in the Russian gang's fortress, dispatching five hoods before confronting the boss and forcing him to come clean on the conspiracy: covering up the murder of the one victim he wants dead with the other four victims.
 The real killer is shot, the Zec chooses to confess to the authorities who arrive on the scene, Barr goes free, and Reacher moves on.